We will actually prove the stronger statement that every non-empty collection

-Since \(|\mathcal{F}|\geq2\text{,}\) we can let \(F_1,F_2\in\mathcal{F}\) such that \(F_1\setminus F_2\neq\emptyset\text{.}\) Choose \(x\in F_1\setminus F_2\) and let
+Since \(|\mathcal{F}|\geq2\text{,}\) we can choose distinct sets \(F_1,F_2\in\mathcal{F}\text{.}\) After interchanging their names if necessary, we may assume that \(F_1\setminus F_2\neq\emptyset\text{.}\) Choose \(x\in F_1\setminus F_2\) and let

 \begin{equation*}